Land Reform Movement: Process of land reform

 China's land reform was not only an economic or administrative process of taking and redistributing deeds or legal ownership of land.
 It was a party-led mass movement which turned peasants into active participants and which pushed for political and ideological change beyond the immediate economic question of land ownership.
 Land reform issues were also a matter of debate within the CCP, and leaders disagreed over such questions as the level of violence which was to be used; whether to woo or target middle peasants, who farmed most of the land; or to redistribute all of the land to poor peasants.
 The process of land reform varied based on the Communist officials implementing it in a given area and which other local groups needed to be accommodated.

 Land reform progressed unevenly by region and in different time periods.
 In northern China, which had been governed by Communists since 1935, the peasants were more radical.
 CCP cadre in these regions often tried to restrain excessive violence from peasants.
 Land reform was undertaken more quickly and more violently in the north.
 In the south, land reform proceeded more slowly and less violently.
 There, land was owned by extended clans rather than individual landlords and poor peasants were sometimes part of the same kinship networks.
 In the south cadre sometimes had difficulty convincing poorer peasants that land should be expropriated at all.

 Landlords were subjected to public struggle sessions organized by the CCP where they were accused of crimes against the peasants and sometimes sentenced to death, including being killed in public by peasants at these mass meetings.
 Struggle was confrontational by design, consistent with Mao's view that the masses had to actively take part in avenging past injustices.
-Speaking bitterness, defined as "articulating one's history of being oppressed and exploited by class enemies and thus stimulating others' class hatred, and in the meantime consolidating one's own class standpoint", was employed to focus of peasant resentment towards landlords.
+Speaking bitterness, defined as "articulating one's history of being oppressed and exploited by class enemies and thus stimulating others' class hatred, and in the meantime consolidating one's own class standpoint", was employed to focus peasant resentment towards landlords.
 While violence was not necessarily involved, Mao's position that the masses had to be given free rein in confronting their class enemies meant that peasant violence against those deemed landlords was common.